 T-score Calculation

+The T-score calculation requires the input of two components, a normalized gene expression matrix of the human specimens and a gene signature of the factor of interest.
+To generate the normalized gene expression matrix of human tissues, such as microarray and RNAseq data, the expression values of each gene were centered to the median across all samples.
+If the gene had multiple probes, the probes with the highest variation (standard deviation) was chosen to represent that gene.
+The gene signature was first determined by identifying downstream target genes whose RNA abundance are associated with the levels of the upstream regulator in a given set of statistical criteria.
+These associated downstream targets were further subgrouped based on the positive (up-regulated signature) or negative (down-regulated signature) correlations on the RNA abundance between the upstream regulator and the downstream targets.
+The T-score was then calculated based on the following formula:

+Tscore = d*TINV(p, df);

+Where as,

+d =1, if the average expressions of homologous genes of up-regulated signature genes is larger than the average expressions of homologous genes of down-regulated signature genes).
+Otherwise, d = -1.

+TINV: the function of inverting t statistic.

+p: p value of 2 tailed t-test of the expressions of homologous genes of up-regulated signature genes and the expressions of homologous genes of down-regulated signature genes with equal variance.

+df: degree of freedom; total number of the homologous genes of signature genes minus 2.

 The biological hypothesis generation relies on results obtained from the model animal perturbation system, normally with experimental mice or rats, then projects into human or other animal systems when either direct perturbation is not possible or the variables of interest are not directly measurable.
-Under an experimental perturbation, the genomics system response was measured and exemplified through the significantly changed gene set.
-Such an information was projected into another system via gene orthologues and the activities of genes of interest will be calculated by a two-side t-statistic (T-score) {Rubel, 2016 #1}.
 The SEMIPs RShiny App provides an automated route to calculate such T-score with a separated tab “T-Scores” shown in Figure 2.
-It requires two components: (1) A list of gene signature (in Entrez gene symbol format) obtained from a study of interest; and (2) A gene expression data matrix that consists of gene expression profiles in a given context.
-The application will conduct the analysis and produce inferred activity results reflected as T scores that can be used in subsequent downstream analyses.
+The application will conduct the analysis and produce inferred activity results that can be used in subsequent downstream analyses.

 Structural Equation Modeling

 The second feature of SEMIPs App is the structural equation modeling (SEM).
 SEM is a statistical modeling approach that focuses on the study of complex cause-effect hypotheses about the mechanisms operating in systems, it useful when some variables are not directly measurable often used in clinical psychology research {Lin, 2013 #12}.
 We implement the SEM with lavaan package {Rosseel, 2018 #6} to provide a 3-node model fitting function using structural equation modeling to test the joint regulation of a target gene by two upstream regulators in silico.
+T-scores or normalized RNA levels of two upstream regulators are the two input variables, while the outcome variable is the RNA abundance values of a chosen downstream reporter gene that are expected to be regulated by the two upstream regualtors.
 The app comes with a sample data file “app_installation_dir/dataSEM/sampleDAT.txt”.
 When the SEM tab is selected (Figure 2), this data will be loaded, users can select three variables from the drop-down list to test the SEM model.
 The SEMIPs App also provides a data file template “app_installation_dir/dataSEM/_sampleDAT.txt” that users can modify and save as “sampleDAT.txt” to overwrite the default data.
 As a result, users’ data will be loaded when the App is launched next time.
 Users can save the modeling figure and all fitting statistics from the app.

 Bootstrap Simulation